Clinical Research Information

 Education and Training Requirements

-For Human Subjects Protection training, the DMH IRB will accept training from either CITI Program or from ACRP.
+The DMH IRB will accept training from either CITI Program or from Advarra.
 All other training courses will be considered on a case-by-case basis.
-The ACRP training is free.
-Create an account or sign in below.
+The Advarra training is free, and can be found at: https://advarrairbtraining.learnupon.com/users/sign_up

-For Good Clinical Practice training, the DMH IRB will accept training from either CITI Program or from NIDA Clinical Trials Network.
+The DMH IRB will accept training from either CITI Program or from NIDA Clinical Trials Network.
 Again, all other training courses will be considered on a case-by-case basis.
+The NIDA training is free, and can be found at: https://gcp.nidatraining.org/

 Policies and Procedures